 To view the council’s full annual climate change reports, please visit the Sustainable Scotland Network.

 Waste Moray has excellent recycling rates.
 Changes to waste management arrangements have recently seen a further increase in recycling and reduction of waste going to landfill.
 Gases emitted from landfill account for a large proportion of the council’s total emissions so diverting waste from landfill is a key priority.
 Progressive capping at the landfill site captures the gasses it produces which are then fed into the grid.

 Heat and energy Electricity, gas and oil used in council buildings (including schools) combine to make up the majority of council emissions.
 The council is working to improve energy efficiency in existing buildings and to ensure that construction of new buildings has minimal carbon impact.

 Transport Emissions from the council’s vehicle fleet mainly come from diesel fuel, the replacement of which for our HGV and large bus fleet presents a challenge.
-At the start of 2022, 8% of the council’s fleet has already been changed to electric, this and a programme to implement supporting infrastructure will continue.
+In 2023, 9.5% of the council’s fleet has already been changed to electric, this and a programme to implement supporting infrastructure will continue.
 Other zero carbon emission alternatives are also being explored.